 All of this means that it takes work to be the guy in charge, top, to be dominant – and to do it well.
 When you’re a bottom or submissive all you really need to do is receive, follow orders, sometimes even just lay there and hopefully give some feedback.
 So, it’s no wonder that most gay men prefer being sexually submissive!

 Thus, because it’s easier to follow than it is to lead, many gay and bisexual men prefer to bottom or be submissive.

 5. Desire for body enjoyment

-The fourth reason for the supply and demand issue between gay male tops and bottoms is body enjoyment.
+Another reason for the supply and demand issue between gay male tops and bottoms is body enjoyment.

 Much of the effort in being a top or dom is mental.
 It requires you to think about what’s going to happen next, and how you’re going to do it.
 This takes energy even for a skilled top with a regular partner.

 You end up asking yourself questions like: How is this person responding to what I’m doing?
 How much am I enjoying it?
 What do I need to change?
 What’s going to happen next?

 Now it’s true that there can be a lot of mental satisfaction in being a top and pleasuring your partner successfully.

 Since the brain is our biggest sex organ it’s important to not overlook this.